 For other members of your organization, the tool appears on the My Organization tab .
-It can also be found on the ArcGIS Enterprise tab by a search.
+It can also be found on the ArcGIS Enterprise tab .

 - Double-click the SummarizeInvasiveSpecies web tool item and double-click the Summarize Invasive Species web tool.